YWLA

-“MOTTO: I am more than just enough, I was Born to Rock!”
+I am more than just enough, I was Born to Rock!

-The Guyanese Girls Rock Young Women Leadership Academy is dedicated to supporting the development of young female leaders in the Guyanese community.
-Through a series of constructive activities, Guyanese girls will be given a unique opportunity to learn from and build trusting relationships with female professionals and mentors.
-This bi-weekly Saturday program will focus on key areas such as building identity, encouraging self-confidence, and developing leadership skills.
+The Guyanese Girls Rock Young Women Leadership Academy (YWLA) supports the development of young female leaders in the Guyanese community.
+Through a series of instructor-led lessons and workshops, young women and girls are given a unique opportunity to learn from and build trusting relationships with female professionals and mentors.
+This bi-weekly Saturday program focuses on 3 key areas: building identity, developing self-confidence, and learning leadership skills.

 Building Identity

 YWLA aims to build identity as the first step to developing effective leaders.
 Examining identity allows participants to assess the unique set of challenges that they face as young women.
-YLP offers Guyanese girls the chance to learn from other Guyanese female leaders about issues that exist in their academic, social, and professional communities.
+YWLA offers young women and girls the chance to learn from other female leaders about issues that exist in their academic, social, and professional communities.

 Encouraging Self-Confidence

-The YWLA aims to foster a community of sisterhood that supports participants as they gain confidence in their identities and leadership abilities.
-Participants are encouraged to find their own voice and to share their stories as inspiration for other individuals in their communities.
-The young women in the program serve as positive role models for each other, creating a supportive network of peers that extends beyond their year in the program.
+YWLA aims to foster a community of sisterhood that supports participants as they gain confidence in their identities and leadership abilities.
+Participants are encouraged to find their own voice and be a bold inspiration for other individuals in their communities.
+The young women in the program serve as positive role models for each other, creating a supportive network of peers that extends beyond their year in the program

 Leadership Training

-The YWLA empowers Guyanese girls by supporting their growth as leaders.
-As emerging leaders, participants will learn to evaluate their own strengths and growth areas as a key leadership skill.
-YWLA provides participants opportunities to attend events and conferences with their peers and opportunities to speak publicly.
+YWLA empowers young women and girls by supporting their growth as leaders.
+As emerging leaders, participants will learn to evaluate their own strengths and growth areas as key leadership skill.

-During each session, young women will engage in fun and energized discussions facilitated by experienced mentors and youth ambassadors on topics such as body image, self-esteem, bullying, compassion, friendship, dating, peer pressure, role model, substance abuse and much more.
-Mentor will also help students to define individual goals and ways to achieve those goals.
+During each session, YWLA participants engage in fun and energized discussions and classroom exercises facilitated by experienced mentors from various professional backgrounds.
+Mentor also help students to define individual goals and ways to achieve those goals.

 • Proper Etiquette